ilyasoghlu/deliver/README.md

             - Separator
     - Portfolio
         - create a loading file (this page has a separate loading file)
+            - client side function
+            - import LoadingContainer

         - import
             - SectionTitle
             - EmptyList
             -
             - BreadCrupms (it will be optional, maybe I don't use it)
             - ProductsContainer
+                - this is an async function
                 - ProductsGrid
                 - ProductsList
+                - necessary icons
+                - Button component from ui/button
+                - Separator from ui/separator
+                - fetchAllProducts from utils/actions
+                - Link from next/link
             - setup
                 - Search
-                    - use searchParams
+                    - use searchParams - for controlling product container
                         - layout (with optional parameters)
                         - search (with optional parameters)
-                        -
+                        - in the utils/actions add:
     - About
     - Services
     - Archive